$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Conclusions

-The extended simplified twin Pati-Salam model proposed here features clear connections between the SM fermion masses and the leptoquark couplings which can explain the $B$-anomalies, along with Pati-Salam universality of most of the parameters, leading to a very predictive and testable framework.
-However, the mechanism responsible for the origin of first family masses and mixings (along with neutrino masses and mixings) has not been specified in the extended simplified twin Pati-Salam model.
-Such a mechanism would have to be introduced in a non-trivial way such that the overall flavour structure of the model remains unaltered.
-If this could be achieved, perhaps along the lines of the original twin Pati-Salam model, then it is clear that the phenomenology related to the $B$-anomalies would be unchanged.
-While it is plausible that this could be done, since the explanation of the $B$-anomalies considered here relies on modifications to the second and third family fermions only, the construction of such a model describing also the first family masses and mixings would involve additional complications which would cloud the phenomenological analysis presented here.
-For this reason we prefer to leave it for a future study.
+The model proposed here features clear connections between the SM fermion masses and the leptoquark couplings which can address anomalies in LFU ratios, along with Pati-Salam universality of most of the parameters, leading to a very predictive and testable framework.
+The masses and mixings of first family fermion can arise along the lines of the original twin Pati-Salam model \cite{King:2021jeo}, involving a new family of vector-like fermions which does not couple to $U_{1}$.
+Thanks to the GIM-like mechanism implemented, the phenomenology discussed in this paper would remain unaltered.
+However, the GIM-like mechanism introduced is accidental, and enforcing this mechanism via extra symmetries would involve the first family.
+Therefore, we leave the origin of first family masses, neutrino masses and the symmetry behind the GIM-like mechanism for a future manuscript, as they are uncorrelated to $B$-physics and the phenomenology discussed here.